 To learn more about future trends in the job sector, check out this article.

-Health care has been in the news for decades.
+Health care has been in the news for decades but the COVID pandemic has taken this concern to new levels.
 Astronomical insurance rates, combined with a lack of access to healthcare and doctors is a recipe for disaster.
 Butte County's Health Assessment Report is snapshot of where we're at but we need a better solution as to where we're headed.
 This will take pressure at the local level as well as cooperation at the state and federal level.
 In-home heath care is also a growing concern with 18% of Butte's population hitting age 65.

 State Law requires the committee to collect and report the name, street address, employer and occupation for all contributions that aggregate $100 or more.
 Contributions are not tax deductible for federal or state income tax purposes.
 FPPC#1399576